 Curriculum and Extra-curricular Activities

 BNPS is an International Baccalaureate (IB) World School and provides a comprehensive curriculum based on the Primary Years Programme (PYP) and the Victorian Curriculum.
-A significant feature of the Curriculum are our Specialist Programs which operate for all classes on a weekly basis – Physical Education, Performing Arts, Visual Arts, Japanese and Library.
+A significant feature of the Curriculum are our Specialist Programs which operate on a weekly basis – Physical Education, Performing Arts, Visual Arts, Japanese and Library.
 In addition we provide an extensive range of Extra-curricular Activities to enrich and engage our student body.
 Additional Extra-curricular Activities are available on site on a user pays basis including private instrumental music lessons, singing lessons and after school sports through our Outside School Hours Care Program.
 Our BNPS Enrichment, Extension & Talent (BEET) program offers specific programs to selected students (based on AusVels, Naplan and specific testing data).